 Example: I have some sales data for my company, but some dates are missing.
 I can use a left join to get those dates from the dates table for the past 2 years.

-What it is: The countries table is a comprehensive list of all countries and their two- and three-character country codes.
+The countries table is a comprehensive list of all countries and their two- and three-character country codes.
 The countries table is useful for processing and streamlining reports that contain country data that you want to display.

 - The countries table is referenced as